kstenerud/concise-encoding/ce-structure.md

 **Lossy conversions that MUST NOT be allowed at all**:

- * String character substitution or omission
+ * String character/codepoint substitution or omission
  * Truncation from storing in a type that cannot hold all of the data (except where decided based on configuration - see below)

 **Lossy conversions that MUST be decided based on configuration**: